HumanSignal/label-studio/docs/source/tags/magicwand.md

 ### Example JSON

-Basic image segmentation labeling configuration with both the Magic Wand and brush present, with images stored on a third-party public cloud bucket:
+Basic image segmentation labeling configuration, with images stored on a third-party public cloud bucket; note that when the Magicwand tag is used the Brush and Eraser tools are automatically added along with it:

 ```html
 <View>